AdobeDocs/commerce-merchant-services.en/help/data-connection/connect-data.md

 ## Data collection

-In this section, you specify the type of data you want to send to the Experience Platform edge.
-There are two types of data: client-side and server-side.
+In this section, you specify the type of data you want to collect and send to the Experience Platform edge.
+There are three types of data: client-side, server-side, and profile (**beta**).

 Client-side data is data captured on the storefront.
 This includes shopper interactions, such as `View Page`, `View Product`, `Add to Cart`, and [requisition list](events.md#b2b-events) information (for B2B merchants).

 Server-side data, or back office data, is data captured in the Commerce servers.
 This includes information about the status of an order, such as if an order was placed, canceled, refunded, shipped, or completed.
+It also includes historical order data.

+(**Beta**) Profile data is data related to your shopper's profile information, such as if they create, edit, or delete an account on your site.
+When that profile data is sent to the Experience Platform, it is forwarded to Adobe's profile management and segmentation service: [Real-Time CDP](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/intro/rtcdp-intro/overview.html).

 To ensure that your Adobe Commerce instance can begin data collection, review the [prerequisites](overview.md#prerequisites).

-See the events topic to learn more about [storefront](events.md#storefront-events) and [back office](events.md#back-office-events) events.
+See the events topic to learn more about [storefront](events.md#storefront-events), [back office](events.md#back-office-events), and [profile](events.md#profile-events-server-side) events.

 >[!NOTE]
 >